ebitengine/purego/README.md

 born to bring that same vision to the other platforms supported by Ebitengine.

 ## Benefits

-- **Simple Cross-Compilation**: No C means you can build for other platforms easily.
+- **Simple Cross-Compilation**: No C means you can build for other platforms easily without a C compiler.
 - **Faster Compilation**: Efficiently cache your entirely Go builds.
 - **Smaller Binaries**: Using Cgo generates a C wrapper function for each C function called.
 Purego doesn't!
 - **Dynamic Linking**: Load symbols at runtime and use it as a plugin system.